benthevining/Limes/programs/file_util/README.md

 ```
 FileUtil follow_symlink <symlink> [--no-recurse]
 ```
 This command follows the given symlink (and, if it points to another symlink, follows *that* symlink, etc) and prints the absolute path of the target to the standard output.
-If the optional `--no-recurse` argument is present (must be last), then the recursive behavior is disabled, and the path of the passed symlink is printed, even if its target is another symlink.
+If the optional `--no-recurse` argument is present, then the recursive behavior is disabled, and the path of the passed symlink is printed, even if its target is another symlink.

 ### `ln`: Create a symbolic link
 ```